This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Motor impairment affects children with cerebral palsy in numerous ways, which can make daily tasks difficult.
 For example, many children will have difficulties with daily hygiene, moving around, posture, and completing school tasks due to limitations in movement.

 An occupational therapist assesses each child’s needs and tailors their therapy to meet personal goals.
-Activities and services may differ accordingly, but can consist of stretching and guide motor output techniques, constraint-induced movement therapy (CIMT), which helps children with unilateral cerebral palsy, and neuromuscular facilitation techniques.[2]
+Some examples include stretching and guide motor output techniques, constraint-induced movement therapy (CIMT), which helps children with unilateral cerebral palsy, and neuromuscular facilitation techniques.[2]

-As mentioned earlier, occupational therapy assists with daily tasks such as eating, dressing, hygiene, and helping with motor movement skills.
+As mentioned earlier, occupational therapy assists with daily tasks such as eating, dressing, and hygiene and helps with motor movement skills.
 Other tasks occupational therapy can assist with include:

 - Grasping objects